yonis-savary/sharp-php/Docs/core/components.md

 ```

 > [!NOTE]
-> Apart from edge case, the only method you should use from this trait is `getInstance()`
+> Apart of some edge case, the only method you should use from this trait is `getInstance()`

 ## ✅ Tutorial: Creating a Component